Policy Development

 How to suggest a policy

-As set out in the Policy on Administrative Policies approved by the Cabinet in November 2018, the review and approval cycle advances from the Policy Advisory Committee up to the Cabinet prior to publication.
+As set out in the Policy on Administrative Policies, reviewed and approved by the Policy Advisory Group (PAG) and Policy Committee in November 2024, the review and approval process advances from the Policy Committee up to the Cabinet prior to publication.

 Please contact us with any questions about this website or any aspect of RISD’s policy development process.